LeanDojo: Theorem Proving with Retrieval-Augmented Language Models: LeanDojo for Lean 4

 \section{LeanDojo for Lean 4}

-Lean 3 and Lean 4 are two major versions of Lean.
-They are not compatible,\footnote{\url{https://leanprover.github.io/lean4/doc/lean3changes.html}} and both are widely used.
-At the time of writing, Lean 3 is the latest stable version, whereas Lean 4 is less mature and rapidly evolving.
-They also have separated versions of mathlib.
-The Lean/mathlib community is actively working on porting theorems and proofs from mathlib 3 to mathlib 4~\cite{mathport}.
-Currently, more than 90\% have been ported, and the entire process is expected to finish in the summer of 2023.
-When the porting finishes, Lean 3 will gradually become deprecated, and future Lean projects will be using Lean 4.
+Lean 3 and Lean 4 are two incompatible major versions of Lean,\footnote{\url{https://leanprover.github.io/lean4/doc/lean3changes.html}} and both are widely used.
+Lean 3 was the latest stable version until recently (June 2023).
+Also, Lean 3 and Lean 4 have separate versions of mathlib.
+The Lean/mathlib community has recently finished porting theorems and proofs from mathlib 3 to mathlib 4~\cite{mathport}.
+Therefore, Lean 3 will gradually become deprecated, and future Lean projects will be using Lean 4.
 Therefore, it is important for LeanDojo to support Lean 4.

 Since Lean 4 is relatively new, we are not aware of any existing work on learning-based theorem proving in Lean 4.
 Furthermore, no existing tool is available for extracting data from Lean 4.
-LeanDojo fills in this gap.
-Given any repo in Lean 4, LeanDojo can extract data, including file dependencies, ASTs, proof states, and tactics (currently not including premise information).
+LeanDojo fills in this gap and fully supports Lean 4.
+Given any repo in Lean 4, LeanDojo can extract data, including file dependencies, ASTs, proof states, tactics, and premise information.
 In addition, it enables the model to interact with Lean 4 through tactics, in the same way as Lean 3 (Sec.~\ref{sec:leandojo}).
-Currently, our tool cannot extract premise information from Lean 4.
-However, there are no fundamental difficulties, and we are actively working on it.

-Similar to constructing the Lean 3 version of LeanDojo Benchmark, we extract data from the commit \href{https://github.com/leanprover-community/mathlib4/commit/5a919533f110b7d76410134a237ee374f24eaaad}{5a919533f110b7d76410134a237ee374f24eaaad} of mathlib4 released on June 10, 2023.
+Similar to constructing the Lean 3 version of LeanDojo Benchmark, we extract data from the commit \href{https://github.com/leanprover-community/mathlib4/commit/3ce43c18f614b76e161f911b75a3e1ef641620ff}{3ce43c18f614b76e161f911b75a3e1ef641620ff} of mathlib4 released on October 21, 2023.
 The resulting dataset is named LeanDojo Benchmark 4.
-It is released under the CC BY 2.0 license and hosted on \href{https://zenodo.org/}{zenodo.org} with DOI ``\texttt{10.5281/zenodo.8040110}''.
-LeanDojo Benchmark 4 consists of 91,766 theorems/proofs and 177,349 tactics.
+It is released under the CC BY 2.0 license and hosted on \href{https://zenodo.org/}{zenodo.org} with DOI ``\texttt{10.5281/zenodo.8040109}''.
+LeanDojo Benchmark 4 consists of 102,514 theorems/proofs, 213,067 tactics, and 152,695 premises.
 We use 2,000 theorems for validation, 2,000 theorems for testing, and the rest for training.
-We split the theorems randomly and currently do not have the \texttt{novel\_premises} split in the Lean 3 version of LeanDojo Benchmark, as we currently cannot extract premises from Lean 4.
+LeanDojo Benchmark 4 also has two different data splits: \texttt{random} and \texttt{novel\_premises}.